Kade-github/Hex-The-Weekend-Update/README.md

 ### I GET A CRASH RELATING TO CAMERAS???

 thats cuz IM FUCKIN LAZY
-and I modified a source file on FLIXEL itself, so just go into where ever you downloaded flixel's source files.
+and I modified a source file on FLIXEL itself

 I COMPLETELY forgot what I modified, so if you get that error please use the debugger and tell me which file it crashes in, and i'll put it here.